czrJerry/U.S.-Patent-Phrase-Matching/README.md

 # Project Background

 The U.S. Patent and Trademark Office (USPTO) offers one of the largest repositories of scientific, technical, and commercial information in the world through its Open Data Portal.
 Determining the semantic similarity between phrases is critically important during the patent search and examination process to determine if an invention has been described before.
-For example, if one invention claims "television set" and a prior publication describes "TV set", a model would ideally recognize these are the same and assist a patent attorney or examiner in retrieving relevant documents.
+For example, if one invention claims "television set" and a prior publication describes "T.V. set", a model would ideally recognize these are the same and assist a patent attorney or examiner in retrieving relevant documents.
 This extends beyond paraphrase identification; if one invention claims a "strong material" and another uses "steel", that may also be a match.
 What counts as a "strong material" varies per domain (it may be steel in one domain and ripstop fabric in another, but you wouldn't want your parachute made of steel).

 # Project task
 Build a model to match phrases in order to extract contextual information, thereby helping the patent community connect the dots between millions of patent documents.

 # Mode and Strategy
-Our model is compatible with the HuggingFace framework so you can change the model to any BERT based model you want.
+Our model is compatible with the HuggingFace framework, so you can change the model to any BERT-based model you want.

-The following shows the unique method we use generating the best solution.
+The following shows the unique method we use to generate the best solution.

 ### 1.Data pre-processing:
-We delete the formula like chemical formula in the dataset and change in to human languages.
+We delete the formula like the chemical formula in the dataset and change it to human languages.
 ### 2.Data-augmentation:
 We add more context text to our train set to help our model better understand the mean of patent phrases under a specific context
 ### 3.Model selection
-We select the most state-of-the art model on Hugging face inluding :
+We select the most state-of-the-art model on Hugging face, including :

 - Microsoft/debert-v3-large

 - anferico-bert-for-patent-large

-- Microsoft/devert-v3-small
+- Microsoft/debert-v3-small

 - Microsoft/cocolm-v3-large